Brain aneurysm repair

 - Take any medications your doctor gives you.

 - Stop taking any medications your doctor instructs you not to take.

-- Follow any and all instructions from your doctor.
+- Follow all other instructions from your doctor.

 There are several ways surgeons can correct a brain aneurysm.
-The method used varies on the size of the aneurysm and other factors.
+The method the surgeon uses depends on the size, shape, and location of the aneurysm, among other factors.

-Clipping is the most commonly used procedure.
-During this procedure, the surgeon makes an incision into your scalp and creates a small hole in your skull.
-The surgeon then places a small metal clip at the base of the aneurysm to prevent it from rupturing.
-Your skull is then closed and your scalp is stitched.
+During this procedure, your surgeon will make an incision into your scalp and create a small hole in your skull.
+The surgeon will then place a small metal clip at the base of the aneurysm to prevent it from rupturing.
+They will then close your skull and stitch your scalp.

-A surgeon makes a small incision near your groin.
-A second incision is made into your artery.
-Through that incision the surgeon guides a small wire through the artery and to the aneurysm in your brain.
-A catheter—a thin metal tube—follows the wire.
-Through this tube, the surgeon installs thin metal wires into the aneurysm.
-The wire coils into a ball, which initiates a blood clot.
+During an endovascular repair, your surgeon will insert a small wire into an artery in your groin.
+Your surgeon will guide a small wire through that incision and through the artery that leads to the aneurysm in your brain.
+A catheter, which is a thin tube, follows the wire.
+Through this tube, your surgeon will install thin metal wires into the aneurysm.
+The wire will coil into a ball and initiate a blood clot.
 This clot will prevent the aneurysm from rupturing.

-Your hospital stay may only be a few days if there was no bleeding in the brain prior to surgery.
-It can be up to one to two weeks if there were complications.
+Your hospital stay may only be a few days if there was no bleeding in your brain before surgery.
+Your stay could be one to two weeks if there were complications.

-Brain aneurysm repair typically doesn’t require any other surgeries, but your doctor may want to get CT or MRI scans of your brain in following appointments to ensure there aren’t any other concerns.
+Brain aneurysm repair typically doesn’t involve any other surgeries, but your doctor may want to repeat CT scans or MRI of your brain in following appointments to ensure there aren’t any other concerns.

 Your treatment following surgery will focus on the underlying cause of the aneurysm, such as hardening of the arteries or high blood pressure.